rillonline/writing/kearsarge/kearsarge.md

 "You still need to protect yourself," Dad said.

-"Susan is checking out options now," I said.

-I consulted the list of possibilities.
-Dad leaned over to see the virtual screen Susan popped up for me.
+I popped up a virtual screen of possible arms.
 Simon was unable to see the screen because of where he was sitting.
 He shifted restlessly in his chair, unwilling to move it for a better angle but being irritated he could not see.